objektwerks/work.order/README.md

 Development
 -----------
->The following technologies will be used to build this web site:
+>The following technologies will be used:
 1. Javascript
 2. Html, Css
-3. Sql
+3. MySql, Sql
-4. Nodejs ( express, mysql )
+4. Nodejs
-5. MySql Database
+>See **package.json** for more details.

 Roles
 -----